Khaled-ALK/Random-Walk-Simulation/README.md

 # Random-Walk-Simulation

 This repository explores the **Central Limit Theorem (CLT)** through the lens of random walks.
-Over the fall, I conducted a three-part seminar on the Central Limit Theorem.
+Over the fall, I conducted a three-part seminar on the Central Limit Theorem In university of Tehran.
 As part of the second session, I proved the **Laplace-De Moivre Theorem**, which establishes the CLT in the context of Bernoulli random variables.
 These variables can be interpreted as steps in a random walk.

 To enhance intuition about the theorem, this repository includes three scripts demonstrating different aspects of random walks and their connection to the CLT.